joshfreeman00/GymFit/TESTING.md

 ![form](docs/testing/contact.png)

-* I would want to look at what classes are available and times they're on.
+* I would want to look at what classes are available and the times they're on.

 ![classes](docs/testing/classes.png)